sdgilley/content-maintenance/docs/automation-deployment.md

 ```

 **Possible causes:**
-1. GitHub PAT is incorrect or expired
+1. GitHub CLI session is not authenticated
-2. PAT was regenerated but secret not updated
-3. Token doesn't have required scopes
+2. Actions workflow is missing the built-in `github.token`
+3. Repository permissions changed for the current runner

 **Solutions:**

-✅ **Verify token in secrets:**
+✅ **Verify the current auth path:**
-1. Go to Settings → Secrets → Actions
-2. Update `GH_ACCESS_TOKEN` with correct token
+1. Run `gh auth status` in your local/Codespaces shell
+2. Confirm the workflow uses the built-in `github.token` / `GITHUB_TOKEN`
-3. Re-run workflow to test
+3. Re-run the workflow after confirming the session is valid

-✅ **Check token expiration:**
+✅ **Check repository permissions:**
-1. Go to github.com → Settings → Developer settings → Personal access tokens
-2. Check "Expires" column
-3. If expired, generate new token and update secret

-✅ **Verify token scopes:**
-1. Click on token in GitHub settings
-2. Verify these scopes are checked: `repo`, `workflow`, `read:org`, `read:user`, `user:email`
-3. If missing scopes, create new token with correct scopes
+1. Verify you have the required access to the repos the workflow touches
+2. Review workflow permissions in repository settings
+3. Re-run the workflow after permission changes

 #### Error: "Resource not accessible by integration" or "403 Forbidden"